girdot/girbot/README.md

 The `MODULE_REPOS` env variable is a comma separated list of command modules to load from github.

+## Available modules

+Right now I have only written two modules and the documentation for them is quite sparse.
+Expect updates soon

+1.) [girbot-helloworld](https://github.com/girdot/girbot-helloworld) - A simple helloworld plugin meant to be used as a template for desigining new modules

+2.) [girbot-sodarr](https://github.com/girdot/girbot-sodarr) - A bot for interfacing with [radarr](https://radarr.video/) and [sonarr](https://sonarr.tv/) APIs

 ## Writing your own modules

 Use the helloworld command module as a template.
 Module package names must be